Return To Top

 This information is needed to determine the correct registry path needed for the JETSHOWPLAN string value

-This process will take a few seconds and the result will look similar to Figure 1 on the right
+This process will take a few seconds and the result will look similar to this

 If so, close and reopen using the run as administrator option.